Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 If you have a food need and believe you meet eligibility guidelines, you can apply for regular SNAP.

-DCFS is not conducting interviews for new SNAP applications in September.
+DCFS is not conducting formal interviews for new SNAP applications through June 2021.
 Does this mean these applications are going to be "automatically" approved?

 There's no such thing as "automatic" SNAP (food stamp) approval.
 SNAP applicants still must provide documents showing they meet federal eligibility requirements regarding income and resources: http://www.dcfs.louisiana.gov/page/snap-eligibility.